-Statement Description notify-source Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages. notify-source-v6 Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages. notify-to-soa Controls whether the name servers in the NS RRset are checked against the SOA MNAME. provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-ixfr Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR). serial-query-rate Defines an upper limit on the number of queries per sec- ond issued by the server, when querying the SOA RRs used for zone transfers. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. continues on next page
+Statement Description min-refresh-time mm-refresh-ume Limits the zone refresh interval to no more often than the specified value, in seconds. min-retry-time Limits the zone refresh retry interval to no more often than the specified value in seconds than the specified value, in seconds. multi-master Controls whether serial number mismatch errors are logged. notify Controls whether NOTIFY messages are sent on zone changes. notify-delay Sets the delay (in seconds) between sending sets of NO- TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent dur- ing normal zone maintenance operations. notify-source Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages. notify-source-v6 Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages. notify-to-soa Controls whether the name servers in the NS RRset are checked against the SOA MNAME. provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-ixfr Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR). continues on next nage

-Table 6 - continued fro m previous page ------- ------------------- -----------------
+Table 6 - continued from previous page Table 6 - continued from n previous page ---------------------------------------- ------- -------------------- -----------------

-Statement Description transfer-source-v6 Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfers-in Limits the number of concurrent inbound zone transfers. transfers-out Limits the number of concurrent outbound zone transfers. transfers-per-ns Limits the number of concurrent inbound zone transfers from a remote server. try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used.
+Statement Description serial-query-rate Defines an upper limit on the number of queries per sec- ond issued by the server, when querying the SOA RRs used for zone transfers. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer-source-v6 Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfers-in Limits the number of concurrent inbound zone transfers. transfers-out Limits the number of concurrent outbound zone transfers. transfers-per-ns Limits the number of concurrent inbound zone transfers from a remote server. try-tcp-refresh Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail. update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc.

-Table 6 - continued from previous pa age -------------------------------------- -----
+Table 6 - continued from previous page ------- -------------------- ---------------